 If you click on each one of these categories, the graph below will show them individually.

-In the top corners of the screen, arrows buttons allow you to go back on the timeline and check stats for past months.
+In the top corners of the screen, arrow buttons allow you to go back on the timeline and check stats for past months.
 On the right side of the screen, you can select how you want to view your stats – by day, week, or month.

 Who Are Your Viewers?

-Further, if you click on View Details, you can even gain insight into what countries your viewers come from or what channels have viewed your videos.
+Further, if you click on View Details, you can gain insight into what countries your viewers come from or what channels have viewed your videos.

 The All-Important Stats